The Easy Way to Determine What’s a Safe Driving Distance on WV Roads? (2-3 Second Rule)

-Keeping a safe distance is required by West Virginia law, and as a personal injury lawyer, one of the most common findings I see on West Virginia crash reports is that a driver was following the vehicle ahead too closely.
-Therefore, keeping a safe distance between you and the vehicle in front not only helps keep you, your passengers and others safe, keeping a safe distance also protects you legally and financially.
+Keeping a safe distance is required by West Virginia law, and law enforcement frequently ticket at-fault drivers for following too closely after a car accident.
+Therefore, keeping a safe distance between you and the vehicle in front helps keep you and others safe, and not following too closely also protects you legally and financially.

 In addition to providing enough stopping time, proper following distance allows for more time to make good, well-planned decisions and affords other drivers the opportunity to scan the sides, look far enough ahead, and view the vehicle immediately in front.

 The Large Truck Crash Causation Study (LTCCS) reported that 5 percent of truck crashes occurred when the Commercial Motor Vehicle (CMV) driver was following the lead vehicle too closely.

 How to Measure a Safe Following Distance to Avoid Automobile Crashes

 According to the West Virginia Department of Transportation and a number of safety resources, including State Farm Insurance, one way to maintain a safe driving distance is by following what’s called the two or three-second rule.

 When traveling on a highway, the WV DOT says the minimum distance to keep between you and the vehicle in front of you is 2 seconds, but that is the bare minimum.
 Keep in mind two seconds is the distance needed on clear sunny days.
 At night or during inclement weather you need to increase your safety margin to four to eight seconds.
 You should maintain these cushions as best as possible including the time you find yourself riding in traffic.